michaelborisov/text-analysis-lab/README.md

 - Our goals:
     1. Find the most important words for certain text;
     2. Learn the trend for this words during several years.
+    3. Apply LSI technique at TF/IDF matrix to implement an information query program.

 ### LDA
 - Stands for **Latent Dirichlet Allocation**